 Are you facing a foreclosure and owe more on your home than it is worth?
 This can make it virtually impossible to sell it on the open market.
 What's worse, you can be held personally liable for the difference in value of your home versus how much you owe after a foreclosure.
 This is called a deficiency judgment.
 But there is hope.
 We can help you devise an exit strategy that can get you out from underneath the debt and ensure that a deficiency judgment doesn't follow.
 This can be achieved through:

 SHORT SALE: A short sale is when the lender/servicer agrees to accept less than what is owed to satisfy the debt in exchange for a sale of the property.
 This agreement allows you and your family the opportunity to avoid having a foreclosure on your credit history as well as wiping away any deficiency judgment that you were facing.

-WAIVER OF DEFECIENCY: If you decide to consent to a judgement in order to settle your case, you may still be able to receive a waiver of any potential deficiency judgement.
+WAIVER OF DEFECIENCY: If you decide to consent to a judgment in order to settle your case, you may still be able to receive a waiver of any potential deficiency judgment.
 This can be negotiated for by your attorney in settlement discussions.